CE Client Policies

-By using the Client Security Policies you can define specific features of the Corporate client with the Server Manager.
-Go to Manage → Client Security Policies to activate them and set the permissions as required.
-With the Client Security Policies more options for client configuration are available and you can enforce the Corporate edition clients to strictly follow them.
+By using the CE Client Policies you can define specific features of the Corporate client with the Server Manager.
+To apply the CE Client Policies, you must first enable them using the toggle switch at the top of the dialog.
+Go to Manage → CE Client Policies to set the permissions as required.
+With the Client Security Policies, more options for client configuration are available and you can enforce the Corporate Edition clients to strictly follow them.

-NOTE: The Client Security Policies set in the Server Manager can only be applied if the Client Coporate edition is used.
+NOTE: The CE Client Policies set in the Server Manager can only be applied if the Client Corporate Edition is used.
 The standard edition of the Password Depot Windows client which is also available for download on our website does NOT support these policies.

-For more information about the Password Depot Client Corporate edition please visit our knowledge base using the link below:
+For more information about the Password Depot Client Corporate Edition please visit our support portal using the link below:

-Password Depot Client Corporate edition and Client Security Policies
+Password Depot Client Corporate Edition and CE Client Policies

-• Enforce password history: Define a specific number of new passwords users will be enforced to use/create before reusing an old password again.
+• Enforce password history: Define a specific number of new passwords users will be enforced to use before reusing an old password again.

-• Maximum password age: Define a specific time span (days) a password can be used before enforcing users to change it in any case.
+• Maximum password age: Define a specific time span (days) a password can be used before enforcing users to change it.

 • Minimum password age: Define a specific time span (days) a password must be used before changing it.